Rafael Devers Player Props: Red Sox vs. Angels

 Rafael Devers At The Plate

-- Devers leads Boston in total hits (15) this season while batting .283 with nine extra-base hits.
+- Devers has 16 hits, which is tops among Boston hitters this season, while batting .276 with 10 extra-base hits.

-- He ranks 69th in batting average, 89th in on base percentage, and seventh in slugging among qualified hitters in MLB action.
+- Among qualified hitters in baseball, his batting average ranks 75th, his on-base percentage ranks 103rd, and he is sixth in the league in slugging.

+- Devers has reached base via a hit in 10 games this year (of 14 played), and had multiple hits in five of those games.

+- He has gone deep in six games this year (42.9%), leaving the park in 11.3% of his chances at the plate.

-- Devers has picked up an RBI in six games this year (46.2%), with more than one RBI in three of those contests (23.1%).
+- Devers has driven in a run in seven games this season (50.0%), including four games with more than one RBI (28.6%).
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.